-The 'trunk/Identity' describes what The CentOS Project Corporate Identity is and the components it is made of.
+The 'trunk/Identity' directory structure implements The CentOS Project Corporate Identity.

-The CentOS Project Corporate Identity is the "persona" of the organization known as The CentOS Project.
-The CentOS Project Corporate Identity plays a significant role in the way the CentOS Project, as organization, presents itself to both internal and external stakeholders.
-In general terms, The CentOS Project Corporate Identity expresses the values and ambitions of The CentOS Project organization, its business, and its characteristics.
+The CentOS Project corporate identity is the "persona" of the organization known as The CentOS Project.
+The CentOS Project corporate identity plays a significant role in the way the CentOS Project, as organization, presents itself to both internal and external stakeholders.
+In general terms, the CentOS Project corporate visual identity expresses the values and ambitions of the CentOS Project organization, its business, and its characteristics.

-The CentOS Project Corporate Identity provides visibility, recognizability, reputation, structure and identification to The CentOS Project organization by means of Corporate Design, Corporate Communication, and Corporate Behaviour.
+The CentOS Project corporate identity provides visibility, recognizability, reputation, structure and identification to The CentOS Project organization by means of Corporate Design, Corporate Communication, and Corporate Behaviour.